openshift/enhancements/enhancements/local-storage/automatic-detection.md

 ### Goals

 - Automatic detection of available disks from nodes which can be used as PVs for OpenShift-cluster.
-- Should respond to the attach/detach events of the disks/devices.
+- Respond to the attach/detach events of the disks/devices.
-- Should have options for filtering particular kind of disks based on properties such as name, size, manufacturer, etc.
+- Have options for filtering particular kind of disks based on properties such as name, size, manufacturer, etc.

 ### Non-Goals

+- Inherently protect against confilict with provisioners that own local devices on the same nodes automatic detection is configured to run.

 ## Proposal

 The `local-storage-operator` is already capable of consuming local disks from the nodes and provisioning PVs out of them, but the disk/device paths needs to explicitly specified in the `LocalVolume` CR.
-The idea is to introduce a new Custom Resource, `AutoDetectVolumes`, that enables automated discovery andn provisioning of local volume based PVs.
+The idea is to introduce a new Custom Resource, `AutoDetectVolumes`, that enables automated discovery and provisioning of local volume based PVs on a set of nodes addressed by one or more labelSelectors.

 ### Risks and Mitigations